miguelraz/julia-doc-es-la/manual/arrays.rst

 .. _man-array-indexing:

-Indexing
+Indexando
 --------

 The general syntax for indexing into an n-dimensional array A is::

     X = A[I_1, I_2, ..., I_n]

-where each I\_k may be:
+Donde cada I\_k puede ser:

-1. A scalar value
+1. Un valor escalar
 2. A ``Range`` of the form ``:``, ``a:b``, or ``a:b:c``
 3. An arbitrary integer vector, including the empty vector ``[]``
 4. A boolean vector